-Skill to: Communicate effectively, both orally and in writing; comprehend and explain the laws and regulations governing the licensing, quarantine and impounding of animals; deal courteously and effectively with the public; safely operate a motor vehicle; exercise effective leadership and working supervision over subordinates; prepare reports and keep accurate records; establish and maintain effective working relationships with others.
+Skill to: Communicate effectively, both orally and in writing; comprehend and explain the laws and regulations governing the licensing, quarantine and impounding of animals; deal courteously and effectively with the public; safely operate a motor vehicle; work independently; exercise effective leadership and working supervision over subordinates; prepare reports and keep accurate records; establish and maintain effective working relationships with others.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.

 MINIMUM RECRUITING STANDARDS